pratikgaloria/showr-core/README.md

 ### Indicators

-Each Indicator is a function accepting below parameters:
+Each Indicator has an `calculate` function to calculate the value, it accepts below parameters:

-1. `point`: OHLC data point for which you need to generate an Indicator
+1. `quote`: OHLC quote for which you need to generate an Indicator
-2. `dataset`: Historical dataset consisting OHLC data points.
+2. `dataset`: Historical dataset consist of one or more OHLC quotes.
-3. `options`: Other options for an indicator.
-For example, range, period etc.

 Example: